Zalarian/Nim/doc/tut2.rst

   proc simpleProc() {.raises: [].} =
     ...

-Once you have code like this in place, if the list of raised exception changes the compiler will stop with an error specifying the line of the proc which stopped validating the pragma and the raised exception not being caught, along with the file and line where the uncaught exception is being raised, which may help you locate the offending code which has changed.
+Once you have code like this in place, if the list of raised exceptions changes, the compiler will stop with an error specifying the line of the proc at which it stopped validating the pragma and the raised exception not being caught.
+The file and line where the uncaught exception is being raised, which may help you locate the offending code which has changed, are also included.

 If you want to add the `{.raises.}` pragma to existing code, the compiler can also help you.
 You can add the `{.effects.}` pragma statement to your proc and